ulysse-gen/toby-bot/README.md

 ## Environment variables:
 ```
-MARIADB_HOST (Default: 'MariaDB-TobyBot'): The database container's name/hostname.
+MARIADB_HOST (Default: 'MariaDB-TobyBot')     : The database container's name/hostname.
 MARIADB_DATABASE_NC (Default: 'tobybot-v4')   : The database name.
 MARIADB_CONNECTION_LIMIT (Default: 10)        : The amount of connections to be created in the pool.
 MARIADB_ROOT_PASSWORD (Default: none)         : The root password for the database.

 TOBYBOT_API_HOST (Default: 'TobyBot')         : The API container's name/hostname.
+VUE_APP_TOBYBOT_API_HOST (Default: 'TobyBot') : The API container's name/hostname.
 TOBYBOT_API_PORT (Default: 6845)              : The port to be used for the API.
+VUE_APP_TOBYBOT_API_PORT (Default: 6845)      : The port to be used for the API.
 TOBYBOT_API_ONLY (Default: false)             : Run only the API and ignore everything else.
 TOBYBOT_API_SECRET (Default: none)            : The secret to be used by JWT on the API.

+OPENAI_EMAIL (Default: none)                  : The email for the OpenAI account for the ChatGPT fonctions.
+OPENAI_PASSWORD (Default: none)               : The password for the OpenAI account for the ChatGPT fonctions.

+VUE_APP_OAUTH2_CLIENT_ID (Default: none)      : The ClientID Of the bot.
 ```